rkdarst/presentation-kickstart/index.rst

    presentations and audience participation!

-* HackMD is a much better tool for answering questions.
+* HackMD is a much better tool for audience interaction and answering questions.
-* No privacy concerns behind recordings, recording comes same day.
+* No privacy concerns behind recordings, recording is published the same day because no editing needed.
 * We can allow anyone to watch while not giving out Zoom link publicly.
-* Videos available immediately for instant replay (Twitch instant + YouTube soon)
+* Videos available immediately for instant review and catching up (Twitch instant + YouTube soon)
-* Instructor backchannel talk does not interfere with learners.
+* Instructor backchannel talk during breaks does not reach the audience.
-* Instructor workload reduced.
+* Instructor workload reduced because number increases with scaling.
-* Team teaching is much, much more engaging
+* Team teaching is much, much more engaging.
-* The course is overall fun to give
+* The course is overall fun to give.

 Problems
 --------

-* Always a bit of problems with incompatible sites.
+* HPC teaching always a bit of problems with incompatible clusters.
-* Tech: Takes some getting used to, I still have to train others to do it.
+* Tech setup: Takes some getting used to, I still have to train others to do it.
 * I built a power computer to run this, many others don't have it.

 .. figure:: img/coderefinery-workstation.jpeg

-   My broadcasting workstation (CodeRefinery), Kickstart slightly simpler because of the streaming strategy.
+   My broadcasting workstation during a CodeRefinery workshop.
+For Kickstart it was slightly simpler even though I was teaching, because I was only in the instructor Zoom meeting.

 Future prospects